The National Minimum Wage National Standard Order, 2022 has come into force in 2023, bringing forward the following changes:

 • Born 1969 onwards: 41 years (2132 contributions)

-Whether you are an aspiring payroll professional or a small business owner looking to manage payroll responsibilities more effectively, we shall be conducting a workshop named 'Basics in Payroll' through our Advance Training, providing a comprehensive introduction to the essential concepts and skills needed to navigate the world of payroll.
+Whether you are an aspiring payroll professional or a small business owner looking to manage payroll responsibilities more effectively, our Advance Training, provides a comprehensive introduction to the essential concepts and skills needed to excel in your work!